wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 Q: I'm using your plug-in on WordPress MultiSite per-blog installation, I'm registering users on one blog but they appear on the main blog too, why?

-A: Because WordPress MultiSite is designed like that and I can't do anything about, however all extra fields and relative data are saved per-blog.
+A: Because WordPress MS is designed like that and I can't do anything about, however all extra fields and relative data are saved per-blog.
 Since I had already a long discussion with an user that didn't believe this, don't bother me to insist on this topic until you prove I'm wrong.